MitchAnderson93/cms-apps/README.md

 This command:
 1. Loads the specified config from `packages/app-config/`
-2. Passes it to the specified app during build
+2. Injects config values at build time using Vite's `define` feature
-3. Injects config values into the application
+3. Compiles the config directly into the application bundle (no runtime loading)

 ### Configuration Files